 The fats they ate were that of the healthy kind.
 These being monounsaturated, polyunsaturated and omega 3’s.

-The Paleo Diet, however, does just that, redirects our steering to the more basic way of eating, a way of eating in which our bodies can essentially digest and absorb effectively and efficiently.
-Looking to the earth for natural food allows our bodies to use these nutrients the best way it knows how for positive results, rather than clogging our systems.
+The Paleo Diet however can redirect your steering to the more basic way of eating, a way of eating in which your body can essentially digest and absorb food effectively and efficiently.
+Looking to the earth for natural food allows your body to use these nutrients the best way it knows how for positive results, rather than clogging your system.

 You will find real food, food that is living, foods that spoils when left out of the refrigerator.
 This is how our ancestors lived – without storage or cool rooms.

-Primarily consuming the foods our bodies are genetically designed to ingest.
+Primarily consuming the foods your body is genetically designed to ingest.
 This includes:

 Fresh is best;